 She covers up.

 "That’s Violent JJ.
 J brings him on tour, but this is his first Gathering," my Juggalo sherpa Richard says.
 The boy exits the ride and joins Michelle "Sugar Slam" Rapp, Mrs. Violent J herself.

 "This is no place for children," says Michelle Anson, who left her kids, ages 11, 9, and 6, home with relatives.

-She and her husband, Byron Anson, are outside of their RV, drinking Keystone Light.
+She and her husband, Byron, drink Keystone Light outside of their RV.
 They don’t want to flaunt the fact that he’s an anesthesiologist and she’s a family doctor.
 They say they are "to the right of Reagan."
 Byron excuses himself to the bathroom.
-When he returns, he’s covered in clown make-up.
+He returns covered in clown make-up.

 Ryan’s face is painted ghostly white with black stars around his eyes in "Norwegian Black Metal style."
 His face paint doesn’t run like everyone else’s in the damp heat because "this is professional grade.
 My ex-girl took it from a fancy make-up store while I distracted" the man working the counter.

 Ryan doesn’t steal because he’s a Juggalo; he steals because he’s broke.
-It’s hard to picture him stealing high-end cosmetics if he wasn’t an ICP fan, however.
+It’s hard to picture him stealing high-end cosmetics if he weren't an ICP fan, however.

 But even good people make mistakes.